stephen2m/payment_wallet_api/README.md

 # Local Development

-To speed up docker builds ensure [buildkit](https://docs.docker.com/build/buildkit/) is enabled.
+To speed up docker builds, you'll want to ensure [buildkit](https://docs.docker.com/build/buildkit/) is enabled.
 For Linux you can set the `DOCKER_BUILDKIT=1` environment variable or add this to your `daemon.json` e.g. for Windows `"features": { "buildkit": true }`

 First step will be to build the API container.
-To avoid having the Stitch client ID and secret in the docker compose file, you;ll need to pass those values as build arguments.
+To avoid having the Stitch client ID and secret in the docker compose file, you'll need to pass those values as build arguments.
+Should you also require signed webhooks, ensure you add the value `WEBHOOK_SECRET_KEY` to the build arguments

 ```bash
 docker build --build-arg STITCH_CLIENT_ID=$STITCH_CLIENT_ID --build-arg STITCH_CLIENT_SECRET=$STITCH_CLIENT_SECRET --build-arg WEBHOOK_SECRET_KEY=$WEBHOOK_SECRET_KEY .